IU-PR/Capstone_project/content/docs/2025/edhub/week5.md

 ## Management

 On Saturday, July 5, we held a meeting with administrators of the Sberclass platform in a Moscow school.
 As the platform is in beta testing, access to it is limited, but at this meeting we had a unique opportunity to see the platform's interface from the administrator and teacher's side, as well as get feedback on its usability from a real teacher.
-This meeting was extremely useful for our team, as we formed a list of features that we will gradually be able to add in the near future.
+This meeting was extremely useful for our team, as it helped us compile a list of features to implement in the near future.

 ## Backend